-This range of knitwear is made in New Zealand from a yarn that is a combination of Merino Wool and eithically sourced Possum Fur.
-The Brushtail Possum being an introduced species to New Zealand and has no natural preditor there and so is an environmental disaster.
+This range of knitwear is made in New Zealand from a yarn that is a combination of Merino Wool and ethically sourced Possum Fur.
+The Brushtail Possum being an introduced species to New Zealand and has no natural predator there and so is an environmental disaster.
 The species is protected in Australia where it is from, so it is not under any threat but it is a very real threat to the flora and fauna of New Zealand.
 As such there is a policy to reduce numbers there significantly.
 The Merino Sheep was the first sheep breed to be introduced in New Zealand

 The Possum Fur when combined with Merino Wool produces an exceptionally soft and warm yarn that is both lighter and warmer than wool on its own.
 The resultant knitwear is light, warm, very breathable and luxuriantly soft.

 The Most Exceptional Natural Fibres In The World

 Merino Wool has unique characteristics.
 Each fibre is exceptionally fine, long and densely crimped, retaining heat close to the skin and keeping out the cold.
 The fibre also wicks moisture away from the skin, allowing the Merino sheep to stay warm and dry.
 Spun Merino retains all of these qualities and is one of the most durable natural yarns.
 Merino Wool is known for its hypoallergenic properties.

 The fibres of Possum Fur are hollow, trapping warm air against the skin.
 The only other animal with this astonishing insulating fur is the Polar Bear, The trapped air not only retains heat efficiently but makes the fur light in weight.
 Blending Possum Fur with Merino Wool reduces the weight of the garment, while dramatically increasing its warmth.
 A beneficial enzyme in Possum Fur has been researched and is proven to improve skin conditions such as eczema.